rafaelfgomes/shiporders-app/README.md

 ## Project content

-After run docker compose will be created 4 containers: api, frontend, database, webserver The api container is built based on docker php-fpm alpine image.
+After run docker compose will be created 4 containers: api, frontend, database, webserver.
+The api container is built based on docker php-fpm alpine image.
 The batabase container is built based on docker mariadb image.
 The webserver container is built based on docker nginx alpine image.